Joseph Marmaduke Pratt: Congress

 Pratt was elected as a Republican to Congress to fill the vacancy caused by the resignation of James P. McGranery, defeating future congressman William A. Barrett.
 He was inaugurated on February 8, 1944.
 During his term, he was redistricted to the third district, where he was pitted against Democratic incumbent Michael J. Bradley for a full term in 1944.
 He lost the election and left office on January 3, 1945.

 Due to the nature of Pratt's tenure, he was in congress for less than a year, during which he participated in the 78th Congress.
 He voted 44 times, missing 10.7 percent of roll call votes.
 His voting record was generally conservative, but less so than the median Republican, as he voted with his party 84 percent of the time as opposed to the median Republican score of 88 percent.
 His most notable vote was in favor of the 1944 G.I.
 Bill, which was signed into law by President Franklin D. Roosevelt on June 22, 1944.
 During his tenure, Pratt served on one committee, the House War Claims Committee.

 Later life and death

 He resumed his former business pursuits in Philadelphia, but jumped back into politics in 1946, receiving the Republican nomination for State Senator in Pennsylvania's second state senate district.
 However, he died in Washington, D.C., from a heart attack while on a business trip before the election was held.
-Pratt was interred in Arlington Cemetery in Upper Darby, Pennsylvania.
+Pratt was interred in Arlington Cemetery in Upper Darby Township, Pennsylvania.